Crystal Night

 Nuit de Cristal website

-The great synagogue of Berlin burned during the Kristallnacht, Berlin.
+The great synagogue of Berlin burned during the Night of Broken Glass, Berlin.
 Germany, 11/1938

 Credits: Shoah Memorial

-After five years of National Socialism, the leaders of the regime note that, despite threats and bullying, three-quarters of the Jewish population of the Reich have chosen to stay.
-The situation is all the more worrying as almost 200,000 Jews residing in Austria fall under the authority of the Reich after the Anschluss.
-1938 will be the year of a radicalization and an acceleration of anti-Semitic measures aimed at eliminating all Jewish presence, particularly in the economy, and to encourage mass emigration.
-These legislative measures are accompanied by acts of violence whose culmination will be
+After five years of National Socialism, the leaders of the regime found that, despite threats and bullying, three-quarters of the Jewish population in the Reich chose to stay.
+The situation is all the more worrying since almost 200,000 Jews living in Austria fell under the authority of the Reich after the Anschluss.
+1938 will be the year of a radicalization and an acceleration of anti-Semitic measures aimed at eliminating any Jewish presence, especially in the economy, and to encourage mass emigration.
+These legislative measures are accompanied by acts of violence, which will culminate in

 Discover the site Nuit de Cristal